Dennis Elsas: Other Projects

-From 1979 to 1981 Elsas was the announcer for the Robert Klein Radio Show.
+From 1979 to 1981, Elsas served as the announcer for the nationally syndicated Robert Klein Radio Show.

-In 1984-85 he was the rock correspondent for the nationally syndicated TV show PM Magazine interviewing Little Richard, Jerry Garcia, Roger Daltrey, and more.
+In 1984–1985, Elsas served as the rock correspondent for the nationally syndicated television program PM Magazine, interviewing artists such as Little Richard, Jerry Garcia, and Roger Daltrey.

-Additional syndicated radio shows in the 1980s included Rock Today, Rock ‘n Roll Never Forgets, Billboard Entertainment News and assorted Westwood One specials.
+His additional syndicated radio features in the 1980s included Rock Today, Billboard Entertainment News, and assorted Westwood One specials.